tsparticles/tsparticles/CONTRIBUTING.md

 ## Testing

-There's a small demo app inside the repository in the `core` folder, just run `yarn start` and go to http://localhost:3000.

-The `wrappers` and `plugins` don't have a demo app inside the repository for now.
+`plugins` don't have a demo app inside the repository for now.

 A demo folder will probably be created in the near future with all the demo apps needed.